If there’s one aspect of training that most runners will admit that they tend to “cut corners” or skimp on, it’s stretching.

 As muscle fibers and tendons relax, the tissues lengthen, which causes them to pull less forcefully on joints and permit more “give” or motion about the joint.

-Dynamic stretches take things one step further by also elevating the heart rate because the body is in motion, which increases circulation.
+Dynamic stretches take things one step further by elevating the heart rate because the body is in motion with various repetitions, increasing circulation.

-Blood carries oxygen and nutrients to the muscles and warms the tissue, all of which further enhance the flexibility and stretch in the muscle by making the fibers pliable.
+Blood carries oxygen and nutrients to the muscles and warms the tissue, further enhancing the muscle’s flexibility and stretch by making the fibers pliable.

-Additionally, according to the Cleveland Clinic, dynamic stretching mimics the movements that you’re going to be performing in the workout you’re about to do, so it helps the muscles activate to “rehearse” the movement patterns.
+Additionally, according to the Cleveland Clinic,1Understanding the Difference Between Dynamic and Static Stretching.
+(2020, May 28).
+Cleveland Clinic. https://health.clevelandclinic.org/understanding-the-difference-between-dynamic-and-static-stretching dynamic stretching mimics the movements that you’re going to be performing in the workout you’re about to do, so it helps the muscles activate to “rehearse” the movement patterns during your warm-up routine.

-This gets the muscles primed and prepared so that they can contract more powerfully and with improved coordination in your workout when it “counts.”
+This primes and prepares the muscles so that they can contract more powerfully and with improved coordination in your workout when it “counts.”

 What Is the Difference Between Static Stretching Vs Dynamic Stretching?

-Static stretching and dynamic stretching can both increase your flexibility, but there are quite a few differences between dynamic vs static stretching.
+Static stretching and dynamic stretching can both increase your flexibility, but there are quite a few differences between them.

 The primary difference between static stretching vs dynamic stretching is that static stretching is considered passive stretching, while dynamic stretching is a form of active stretching.